abs1106/Celebrity-Name-Chain/README.md

 ## AI Use

 We used AI someplace to help us understand the project requirements, fix coding errors, and explain programming concepts.
+Also we researched and ask for help from TA for fixed some place.
 We reviewed and tested the code before adding it to the project.